 I believe that the perfect lifestyle is having complete freedom of time, money and location.
 And all while being young enough to enjoy it.

 Sure, you need a great product, but you also need a great business model.
 The income from the company is infinitely scalable and it isn’t tied directly into my time since we have no physical inventory and deliver a software product to our customers.
-It’s this scalability that largely provides complete freedom of money, which combined with freedom of time and location allows me to live a flexible lifestyle.
+It’s this scalability that largely provides me with the flexible home-work lifestyle that I like.

 That said, it wasn’t easy.
 I’ve had to make lots of sacrifices along the way, and I’m sure that there’ll be many more to come.
 I had to give up my job in Australia to pursue that dream.
 I quit my full-time role in South Brisbane, which also meant giving up the Australian visa I’d worked so hard to achieve.
 I had to move out of a beautiful apartment on the beach, sell my car and many of my possessions, sink my savings into a high risk business and move 10,000 miles away from everything I’d worked so hard for.
 All to go back home and sleep on my Mum’s sofa in Birmingham – people thought I’d gone mad.

 I think if there’s one thing that I’ve learned from the entire experience it’s that you’ve got to be willing to put your back against the wall.
 You’ve got to be constantly expanding your comfort zone.
 You’ve got to find out exactly what you want from your life and then decide that you’re going to do whatever it takes to get it.
 You’ve got to be willing to risk everything you have today, in order to achieve the life that you want for yourself tomorrow.
 After all, as Henry Ford famously said “If you always do what you’ve always done, you’ll always get what you’ve always got”.